nathanboachie/BBB-PPP/Bubble_Dynamics/doc/README_BUBBLE_DYNAMICS.md

 ### Building the software

-The software can be built from the terminal with the following command lines:
+The software can be built from the terminal with the following command lines on Linux systems:

 ```
 $ cd Bubble_Dynamics/